monkpearman/unicly/README.md

 *  Unicly is developed primarily for speedy minting of v3 and v5 UUIDs.
    On an x86-32 SBCL we have found Unicly's minting of v3 and v5 UUIDs to be significantly faster (at least 3-5x) than equivalent code from uuid.
-   See unicly/unicly-timings.lisp for some timing comparisons.
+   :SEE [unicly/unicly-timings.lisp](https://github.com/monkpearman/unicly/blob/master/unicly-timings.lisp) for some timing comparisons.

    * Unicly is not particlulary faster than uuid when minting v4 UUIDS.
    This is to be expected as both systems depend on frobbing *random-state*